kubrickfr/avsc-wiki/Benchmarks.md

 ## Node.js throughputs

-_Note: these benchmarks where run on node version `5.0` which has a different performance profile than current versions.
+_Note: these benchmarks were run on node version `5.0` which has a different performance profile than current versions.
 To get more up-to-date results for your system, run the benchmarks in `etc/benchmarks/js-serialization-libraries/` (which also include various other libraries)._

 As of `3.0.0` (`3f7a977`).